 Automatic Meter Reading System

-To meet rapid growth and control costs, the District was the first water agency in California to implement automated meter reading.
+To control costs and improve customer service, the District utilizes automated meter reading (AMR).
 This system allows our personnel to read meters on both industrial and residential sides of the street from their vehicle as they drive their assigned route – they are able to read 3,000 meters per day as opposed to 500 manual reads.